About Me

 Awards

-Cyber-Physical Systems (CPS) Rising Star, sponsored by National Science Foundation
+Cyber-Physical Systems (CPS) Rising Star by University of Virginia

-NSF Travel Award to attend ACM SenSys 2018
+NSF travel grant to attend ACM SenSys 2018

 People's Choice Award for Inverted HVAC at ACM BuildSys 2017

-ACM SIGMOBILE Travel Award to attend ACM BuildSys 2017
+ACM SIGMOBILE travel grant to attend ACM BuildSys 2017

 Publications